Sathiyakugan/sathiyakugan.github.io/_posts/2023-03-01-machine-learning_for-lead-scoring.md

 ## Features for Lead Scoring:
 To score leads effectively using machine learning, it's essential to consider various features that can be used to assess the likelihood of a lead converting into a customer.
 Here are some key features that can be used for lead scoring:
-1. Company-Specific Demographics
-   Company-specific demographics include factors such as industry, company size, and location.
+1. Company-Specific Demographics: include factors such as industry, company size, and location.
 These factors help identify the companies that are most likely to become customers.
 For Example: Industry, company size, revenue, location, years in business, number of employees, etc.
-2. Firmographics
-   Firmographics refers to the characteristics of the company's management team, such as job titles and education levels.
+2. Filmographies: refers to the characteristics of the company's management team, such as job titles and education levels.
 These factors help determine the decision-makers who are most likely to engage with your product or service.
 For Example: Company name, industry, company size, revenue, location, ownership type, etc.
-3. Technographics
-   Technographics refer to the technology stack used by the company, such as software and hardware.
+3. Techno-graphics: refer to the technology stack used by the company, such as software and hardware.
 This information helps determine whether the company is a good fit for your product or service and whether you can provide the necessary technical support.
 For Example: Technology stack, software usage, IT budget, tech adoption rate, etc.
-4. Website Behavior
-   Website behavior includes factors such as pages visited, time spent on the site, and actions taken, such as filling out a form.
+4. Website Behavior: includes factors such as pages visited, time spent on the site, and actions taken, such as filling out a form.
 This data can help identify leads who are more engaged and interested in your product or service.
 For Example: Pages visited, time spent on each page, clicks, downloads, search terms, etc.
-5. Social Media Behavior
-   Social media behavior includes factors such as engagement on social media platforms, posts shared, and followers.
+5. Social Media Behavior: includes factors such as engagement on social media platforms, posts shared, and followers.
 This information can help identify leads who are more likely to become customers.
 For Example: Social media platforms used, frequency of use, engagement level, etc.
-6. Email Engagement
-   Email engagement includes factors such as open rates, click-through rates, and responses to emails.
+6. Email Engagement: includes factors such as open rates, click-through rates, and responses to emails.
 This data can help identify leads who are more interested in your product or service.
 For Example:Open rates, click-through rates, conversion rates, bounce rates, unsubscribe rates, etc.
-7. Sales Interaction History
-   Sales interaction history includes factors such as previous purchases, interactions with sales representatives, and customer feedback.
+7. Sales Interaction History: includes factors such as previous purchases, interactions with sales representatives, and customer feedback.
 This information can help identify leads who are more likely to become customers.
 For Example:Previous purchases, sales interactions, customer service interactions, etc.
-8. External Data
-   External data refers to information collected from outside sources, such as industry reports and news articles.
+8. External Data: refers to information collected from outside sources, such as industry reports and news articles.
 This information can help identify potential customers and their needs.
 For Example: Economic data, market trends, industry reports, news articles, public records, etc.

 ### Behavioral Data
 Behavioral data refers to the actions a lead takes on your website or other digital channels.
 This type of data can provide insights into the level of interest a lead has in your product or service.